-Learners typically spend 4-6 hours per week per course on their studies, and usually complete the program in one year.
-On completion of the program, learners will earn a Professional Development Certificate.
+Learners typically spend four to six hours per week (per course) on their studies, and usually complete the program in one year.
+Upon completion of the program, learners will earn a professional development certificate.

 - Accessible content for non-specialists in emergency management

 - Flexible online learning: asynchronous format allows learners to continue working while studying